ERCO and Long Harbour

 ERCO and Newfoundland

 The deciding factor was cheap power.
-Phosphorus production is an energy intensive process, and electric power accounts for one third of the cost (at one time, fourteen percent of the electricity used on the island, the same power use as St. John’s, was consumed by ERCO).
+Phosphorus production is an energy intensive process, and electric power accounts for one third of the cost.
+At one time, 14% of the electricity used on the island was consumed by ERCO, equaling the annual power consumption in St. John's.
 Elemental phosphorus is produced industrially in electric furnaces by heating phosphate rock, sand and coke at temperatures of 1450 °C. The carbon monoxide can be used as a fuel.
 In England, electricity prices were tied to volatile and inflationary coal, oil, and atomic energy prices.
-Hydro power was the preferred choice and happened to be exactly what the Smallwood government had on offer: low, fixed prices on long term hydro-electricity contracts.
+Hydro power was the preferred choice and happened to be exactly what the Smallwood government had to offer: low, fixed prices on long term hydro-electricity contracts.
 By July 1965, Smallwood was personally in contact with Albright and Wilson.
-A power contract between the company and the Newfoundland Power Commission was in place by May of the following year: ERCO would pay 2.5 mills per kilowatt hour for 25 years, half of the real cost.
+A power contract between the company and the Newfoundland Power Commission was in place by May of the following year: ERCO would pay 2.5 mills per kilowatt hour for 25 years, half of the actual cost.

 Construction of the plant began on August 1, 1966, with Smallwood presiding at the official sod-turning ceremony.
 At its peak, the construction phase employed 1,300 people.
 Smallwood himself stipulated that 90 percent of the workers had to be Newfoundlanders.
 Engineers and managers were hired internationally.
 The plant was completed in 1968 at a total cost of $40 million.